-Awaiting- Decisions (first 100 days from 1/20/21):
+Awaiting- Decisions (first 100 days from 1/20/21): None at this time.

 Quick Wins (first 100 days from 1/20/21): NOAA Virtual Career Fair and Hiring Event (OHCS sponsors and executes); NOAA Mentoring Program, Leadership Competency Development Program, Honors Program and Rotational Assignment Program are all in session.